lcherone/LXD-UI/README.md

-# lxd-ui
+# LXD-UI

 **WIP:***

-A LXD user interface, powered by electron-vue.
+A LXD user interface, powered by electron-vue, which will allow you to manage your local LXC containers in a GUI.

-Current features:
+**Current features:**

  - List, start and stop containers
- - Shell access into containers (xterm.js)
+ - Shell access into containers (xterm.js), and no need to setup any certificates.

 More to come...
 It my first project playing with electron-vue, contributions/feedback is very welcome.